-Selected Variables Percentile in State Percentile in EPA Region Percentile in USA EJ Indexes Investment of the Control of the Control EJ Index for Particulate Matter (PM 2.5) N/A N/A N/A EJ Index for Ozone N/A N/A N/A EJ Index for NATA Diesel PM N/A N/A N/A. EJ Index for NATA Air Toxics Cancer Risk N/A N/A N/A EJ Index for NATA Respiratory Hazard Index N/A N/A N/A EJ Index for NATA Neurological Hazard Index N/A N/A N/A EJ Index for Traffic Proximity and Volume 17 41 64 EJ Index for Lead Paint Indicator 50 59 74 EJ Index for NPL Proximity 9 38 59 EJ Index for RMP Proximity 12 38 81 EJ Index for TSDF Proximity 0 38 60 EJ Index for Water Discharger Proximity 13 39 61
+Selected Variables Percentile in State Percentile in EPA Region Percentile in USA EJ Indexes EJ Index for Particulate Matter (PM 2.5) N/A N/A N/A EJ Index for Ozone N/A N/A N/A EJ Index for NATA Diese!
+PM N/A N/A. N/A. EJ Index for NATA Air Toxics Cancer Risk N/A N/A. N/A EJ Index for NATA Respiratory Hazard Index N/A N/A. N/A. EJ Index for NATA Neurological Hazard Index N/A N/A N/A EJ Index for Traffic Proximity and Volume 17 41 64 EJ Index for Lead Paint Indicator 50 59 74 EJ Index for NPL Proximity 9 36 59 EJ Index for R MP Proximity 12 38 61 E3 Index for TSDF Proximity 9 38 60 EJ Index for Water Discharger Proximity 13 39 61

-This report shows environmental, demographic, and EU indicator values, it shows environmental and demographic raw date (e.g., the estimated concentration of dates in the er), and also shows what percentile each raw date value represents.
-These percentiles provide perspective on how the selected block group or buffer area compares to the entire state, SPA region, or nation.
-For example, if a given location is at the 55th percentile nation, which is means that only 5 percent of the UB population has a higher block group value than the exercise person in the location being analyzed.
-The years for which the data are evaluate, and the methods used, vary across these indicators, important cavests and oncertainties apply to this screening-level information, so it is essential to understand the firstations on appropriate interpretations and applications of these indicators.
-Please see EURCREEN documentation for discussion of these lesses before using reports.
+This report shows environmental, demographic, and EU indicator values, it shows environmental and demographic raw data (i.g., the asilmated concentration of ozone in the orr), and also shows what percentide each raw data value represents.
+These percentides provide perspective on how the selected block group or outfire area compares to the entire state, EPA region, or nation, for eachy state and use of a give in location by the SSD percentitie activities, EPA region, or nation, for eachy state the SSD percentities activities and values, this means their only 5 percent of the US population has a higher took prove provide the the exception of the set of t